 Southeastern Quaternary Fauna

 Derek Anderson is curator of the comparative zooarchaeology collection at the Cobb Institute, and has been involved in multiple faunal analyses from archaeological and paleontological sites in Mississippi and the Southeastern US.
-He is currently analyzing an assemblage from the Castalian Springs site in Tennessee (40SU14) and is assembling a database of all known Pleistocene fossil remains from MS and surrounding states as part of a large-scale paleoenvironmental study.
+He is currently assembling a database of all known Pleistocene fossil remains from MS and surrounding states as part of a large-scale paleoenvironmental study.

 Digital recording of Lahav Project Materials